xCDAT/xcdat-validation/scripts/performance-benchmarks/README.md

 # Performance Benchmark

-A performance benchmarking script that captures and compares the API runtimes of xCDAT against CDAT.
+A performance benchmark that captures and compares the API runtimes of xCDAT against CDAT.

 ## Overview

-This performance benchmark uses multi-file time series datasets of varying sizes.
+This performance benchmark uses multi-file time series datasets with varying sizes.
 The default number of samples taken for each API runtime is 5 and the minimum value is recorded.
 Runtimes only include computation, excluding I/O. xCDAT can operate in serial or parallel, while CDAT can only operate in serial. **Currently, it only compares the